 You probably feel like you’ve changed a million diapers since you became a mom, so it won’t really come as a shock to you that doctors recommend changing your baby very frequently and quickly after they become wet.
 This is the best way to combat a diaper rash.

 Watch Closely When New Foods are Introduced

 New foods are a likely cause for your baby to suddenly start developing diaper rashes.
 When you change their foods, their poo changes too, and these changes can be an irritation to their skin.

-No one actually has a clear answer to why this is true, but babies who are breastfed longer tend to have fewer diaper rashes.
-It’s a nice little perk to add on to the never-ending list of breastfeeding benefits.
+No one actually has a clear answer to why this is true, but many people say babies who are breastfed longer tend to have fewer diaper rashes.
+It’s a nice little perk to add to the never-ending list of breastfeeding benefits.

 Make sure you are using wipes with just water on them, no chemicals or fragrances, to do this and that you pat them completely dry in the end.

 The key to diapers is not too loose but not too tight, which makes perfection seem unachievable.
 You obviously do not want your diaper leaking, yet you want enough air to be able to circulate through to keep everything down there healthy.